frontseat2/titanium-assets/README.md

 # CoffeeScript and LESS compiler for Titanium projects

 A system to enable compiled sources easily with your Titanium projects.

-It has the advantages of:
+Features:

 * Incremental builds.
 It only compiles files that are new or have changed
 * Does not package CoffeeScript or LESS source files with your Titanium binary